zio/zio/docs/reference/core/runtime.md

 }
 ```

-## Top-level Runtime vs. Local Runtimes
+## Top-level And Locally Scoped Runtimes

 In ZIO, we have two types of runtimes:

-- **Top-level Runtime** is the one that is used to run the entire ZIO application from the beginning to the end.
+- **Top-level runtime** is the one that is used to run the entire ZIO application from the very beginning.
 There is only one top-level runtime when running a ZIO application.

-- **Local Runtimes** are used during the execution of the ZIO application.
+- **Locally scoped runtimes** are used during the execution of the ZIO application.
 They are local to a specific region of the code.
+Suppose we want to change the runtime configurations in the middle of a ZIO application.
+In such cases, we use locally scoped runtimes, for example:
-Assume that in the middle of a ZIO application, we want to import an effectful or side-effecting application with a specific runtime.
+- When we want to import an effectful or side-effecting application with a specific runtime.
+- In some performance-critical regions, we want to disable logging temporarily.
+- When we want to have a customized executor for running a portion of our code.

 ZLayer provides a consistent way to customize and configure runtimes.
 Using layers to customize the runtime, enables us to use ZIO workflows.
 So a configuration workflow can be pure, effectful, or resourceful.
-Assume we want to read some configuration information from a file or a database to customize the runtime.
+Let's say we want to customize the runtime based on configuration information from a file or database.

-In most cases, it is sufficient to customize application runtime using the `bootstrap` layer or providing a custom configuration directly to our application:
+In most cases, it is sufficient to customize application runtime using the [`bootstrap` layer](#configuring-runtime-using-bootstrap-layer) or [providing a custom configuration](#configuring-runtime-by-providing-configuration-layers) directly to our application.
+If none of these solutions fit to our problem, we can use [top-level runtime configurations](#top-level-runtime-configuration).

+Let's talk about each solution in detail.

 ## Locally Scoped Runtime Configuration